bonitasoft/bonita-doc/md/engine-architecture-overview.md

 * bonita-server contains code used on by the server.
 For example, it contains service implementations, the services accessor, and API implementations.
 * bonita-client contains client-only code.
 For example, it contains the Accessor service for the APIs, which is not in the common or server packages to prevent the server code calling the client-side API accessor.

-In the Performance, Efficiency, and Teamwork editions, these jar files are bonita-common-sp.jar, bonita-server-sp.jar, and bonita-client-sp.jar.
+In the Entreprise, Performance, Efficiency, and Teamwork editions, these jar files are bonita-common-sp.jar, bonita-server-sp.jar, and bonita-client-sp.jar.